MJavedAli/MJavedAli/README.md

 <h2>Hey 👋, I'm Javed </h2>

-<p>I'm currently working as a software engineer at <strong><a href="https://www.softwareag.com/">Software AG</a></strong> </strong> based in 🌁 Bengaluru.
+<p>I'm currently working as a Lead Software engineer at <strong><a href="https://www.softwareag.com/">Software AG</a></strong> </strong> based in 🌁 Bengaluru.
 I am working on some side projects, learning a couple of new dishes and a father of cute daughter.</p>

 ### <img src="https://github.com/TheDudeThatCode/TheDudeThatCode/blob/master/Assets/Developer.gif" width="45px">About Me: